crazy-max/docker-allhands2-buildx-bake/demo/README.md

 # create the artifact matching your current platform in ./dist
 docker buildx bake artifact

-# create artifacts in ./dist
+# create artifacts for many platforms in ./dist
 docker buildx bake artifact-all
 ```